 5. Sing psalms to Jehovah

 Did you know that singing is a way to drink?
 Opening our mouth and singing hymns to the Lord is one of the best ways to drink from the fountain of living water.
-As we sing, this fountain begins to well up in us, even to overflowing.
+As we sing, this fountain begins to well up in us, and even overflows.
 Singing is such an enjoyable way to drink!

 So what should we do?
 We can sing hymns as we start our day in the morning, we can sing hymns as we drive to work, and we can sing more hymns when we’re with fellow believers.
 Ephesians 5:19 even instructs us to speak to one another in psalms, hymns, and spiritual songs, and also to sing and psalm with our heart to the Lord.
 The more we sing with our hearts to the Lord throughout our day, the more watered and refreshed we’ll be!